 Gift ideas for the "train to eat (or drink)" triathlete

 Looking for something more playful but still delicious?
 Consider a box of custom-made cookies!
 Our Austin-based favorite Hayley's Cakes and Cookies has a very, very big selection of unique cookies to choose from, from Baby Yoda to snarkier options ($60-85).

-And who wouldn't like a pair of swimming goggles that stay comfortable even on the longest swims, and don't leave your sweetie with goggle marks around the eyes afterwards?
-Choose a pair of air-cushioned Snake and Pig Basilisk goggles, making sure to choose the tint that will work best for the pool location your loved one uses (dark tint for outside in the daytime; clear, amber or blue for all others; $24-35).
+And who wouldn't like a pair of swimming goggles that stay comfortable even on the longest swims, and don't leave goggle marks around the eyes afterwards?
+Choose a pair of air-cushioned Snake and Pig Basilisk goggles, making sure to choose the tint that will work best for the pool location your loved one uses (dark tint for outside in the daytime; clear, amber or blue for all others, $24-35).

 Or how about a fun water bottle cage or two?
 Portland Design Works has cats, dogs, birds and more, some with matching water bottles ($20-30).

 All those hours in the saddle can get really uncomfortable.
-How about adding a tube of chamois cream to your gift?
-Choose the very popular Chamois Butt'r 'Her or the more cleverly named Hoo Ha Ride Glide ($25).
+How about adding a tube or tub of chamois cream to your gift?
+Bicycling Magazine has some great recommendations for all kinds of riders in the $20 range.